Turkey awaits presidential election results as Erdogan's leadership hangs in balance

 The country’s main Kurdish political party, currently Turkey’s second-largest opposition grouping, is supporting Kilicdaroglu in the presidential race.
 Erdogan's government in recent years has targeted the party's leaders with arrests and lawsuits.

-People were seen walking to schools acting as polling stations on a warm spring day in much of the country, and forming long lines outside classrooms.
-Officials in Ankara said they expected turnout to be even higher than previous years.

-The lines were partly due to problems many voters encountered trying to fold bulky ballot papers — they featured 24 political parties competing for seats in parliament — and to fit them into envelopes along with the ballot for the presidency.
+At polling stations, many voters struggled trying to fold bulky ballot papers — they featured 24 political parties competing for seats in parliament — and to fit them into envelopes along with the ballot for the presidency.

 “It’s important for Turkey.
-It's important for the people,” Necati Aktuna, a voter in Ankara, said.
+It's important for the people,” said Necati Aktuna, a voter in Ankara.
 “I’ve been voting for the last 60 years.
 I haven’t seen a more important election that this one.”

-Large crowds gathered outside the polling stations where Erdogan and Kilicdaroglu cast their votes.
+Ahmet Yener, the head of the Supreme Electoral Board, said the voting ended with no report of any “negative” incidents.

 “We have all missed democracy so much.
 We all missed being together,” Kilicdaroglu said after voting at a school in Ankara, where his supporters chanted “President Kilicdaroglu!"